toybreaker/jeancouteau/_articles/darmi-a-victim-of-beauty.md

 And he rode on, taking the road to Denpasar, bent over his engine, sweat pouring all over his body, partly from the effort, and partly from fear.

-On the back, pounding and shrieking, but not daring to jump, there was the pretty Darmi, the ‘village ﬂower of Bukit Simpangan, on a helpless ride with the ugly Gencel.
+On the back, pounding and shrieking, but not daring to jump, there was the pretty Darmi, the ‘village flower of _Bukit Simpangan_', on a helpless ride with the ugly Gencel.

-Suddenly, while they were riding across the village of Abian Gombal,
+Suddenly, while they were riding across the village of _Abian Gombal_,

 Gencel made a turn, which took them into a Balinese courtyard.

-He went straight to the balai daja (northern pavilion) and, pulling the shaken Darmi by the arm, he took her inside.
+He went straight to the _balai daja_ (northern pavilion) and, pulling the shaken Darmi by the arm, he took her inside.

 Ten minutes later, unheeding the It was not long, though, before the owner of the house showed up, an old friend of Gencel who had lent him the room for his prowess and her cries.